hissp.compiler module#

 'foo'

-str(code: str) str[source]#
+fragment(code: str) str[source]#

-Compile qualified identifier into import and attribute.
+Compile fully-qualified identifier into import and attribute.

-Compile module identifier to import.
+Compile a module handle to an import.

-atom(form) str[source]#
+atomic(form) str[source]#

 Compile forms that evaluate to themselves.

-Emits a literal if possible, otherwise falls back to pickle:
+Returns a literal if possible, otherwise falls back to pickle:

 >>> readerless(-4.2j)